top of page

 What are some complications of Diverticulosis?

--Diverticula commonly become complicated by bleeding and infection.
+Diverticula commonly become complicated by bleeding and infection.
 Diverticular bleeding is painless and the most common cause of acute lower gastrointestinal bleeding and most commonly a self-resolving process.
 An infection in the diverticula is called diverticulitis.
 This commonly presents with left lower abdominal pain, fever, tenderness, nausea, fever, chills, vomiting and loose watery stool.

 How is Diverticulosis treated?

--Treatment for patient without symptoms or a history of infection and bleeding are not recommended.
+Treatment for patient without symptoms or a history of infection and bleeding are not recommended.
 People who are on a high fiber diet have shown to be at lower risks of developing complications from diverticulosis such as bleeding and infection.
-Many times people are recommended to avoid
+Many times people are recommended to avoid seeds, nuts and popcorn but there has been no scientific data prove this hypothesis therefore it is no longer recommended.

 50% of people over the age of 60 and 70% of people over the age of 80 have diverticulosis